 We pride ourselves on reflecting the multicultural community of learners that make up our school.

 Our aim is to promote the spiritual, moral, social, cultural and intellectual development of pupils.
-We do this by exploring a range of religion and human experiences which raise fundamental questions of belief and value.
+We do this by exploring a range of religion and human experiences which raise fundamental questions of belief and value and follow the diocese approved 'Come and See' scheme.

 Religious Education makes a key contribution to promote 'British values' and to prepare pupils for life in modern Britain.
 Pupils are encouraged to ask questions and to recognise the rights of others to hold their own views.